ChilliPhantom/SQL_holiday_sync/README.md

 # SQL Holiday Sync

-A lightweight utility to sync public holidays from [Nager.Date API](https://date.nager.at) into an SQL Server database (e.g., XTime900).
+A lightweight utility to sync public holidays from [Nager.Date API](https://date.nager.at) into an SQL Server database (e.g., T&A).
 Useful for updating systems like time & attendance.

 ---